xyproto/tinytriangle/README.md

     $x
 	runs the executable ELF at /dev/shm/x

-ZLIB licensed

 Improvements?
 Comments?
-Send me an e-mail or create an issue
+Send me an e-mail.

-Alexander Rødseth <rodseth@gmail.com>